dpla/dpla-frontend/static/local/illinois/for-educators.md

 ## IDHH

 Search the IDHH for educational resources by [historical topics, notable Illinoisans, locations, or by format](/).
-Visit the [collections blog](https://ildplacollections.wordpress.com/) for inspiration for your own research and writing.
+Visit the [collection highlights blog](https://ildplacollections.wordpress.com/) for inspiration for your own research and writing.
 [Try creating your own item sets](/lists).
-For information on using and citing IDHH materials, see the [Usage Guide](/about/usage-terms).
+For information on using and citing IDHH materials, see the [Copyright and Usage Guide](/about/usage-terms).
 More subjects, community histories, notable people, primary source sets, and exhibits created from Illinois Digital Heritage Hub collections are planned for future release.

 ## DPLA